-Supporters of City Year Los Angeles painted over a dozen murals around campus in December 2013.
+Supporters of City Year Los Angeles painted more than a dozen murals around campus in December 2013.
 The murals brought both color and inspiration to our campus.
 They reflect the culture and environment of the campus community.
 City Year is a national, education-focused, nonprofit organization founded in 1988 that partners with public schools and teachers to help keep students in school and on track to succeed.

 Sculptures by Morris Squire

 Morris Bear Squire is a working artist and philanthropist in Santa Barbara, California.
 His artwork stems from an extensive history of world travel as well as decades of practice in human psychology.
 His recent work with lacquer is the culmination of Squire’s social integrity, which he continues to nurture through escapades to the Orient and beyond.

 Since September 2011 two of his sculptures have been on long-term loan to Palms Middle School:

 - "Plate", in the Library courtyard.
 Completed in 2004, it was constructed out of rebar, metal mesh covered in concrete, and painted.